beslovas/caddy-gen/README.md

 Options to configure:

-- `virtual.host` domain name, don't pass `http://` or `https://`, you can separate them with space,
+- `caddy.host` domain name, don't pass `http://` or `https://`, you can separate them with space,
-- `virtual.alias` domain alias, e.q. `www` prefix,
+- `caddy.alias` domain alias, e.q. `www` prefix,
-- `virtual.port` port exposed by container, e.g. `3000` for React apps in development,
+- `caddy.port` port exposed by container, e.g. `3000` for React apps in development,
-- `virtual.tls-email` the email address to use for the ACME account managing the site's certificates,
+- `caddy.tls.email` the email address to use for the ACME account managing the site's certificates,
-- `virtual.auth.username` and
+- `caddy.auth.username` and
-- `virtual.auth.password` together provide HTTP basic authentication.
+- `caddy.auth.password` together provide HTTP basic authentication.

 Password should be a string `base64` encoded from `bcrypt` hash.
 You can use https://bcrypt-generator.com/ with default config and https://www.base64encode.org/.